edelstone/actionverb.com/job-ads/media-buyer.md

 {% include_relative header-1.md %}

-For example, as a Paid Traffic Manager or Media Buyer, you'll be doing making all the decisions yourself:  how much to budget, which campaigns to run, which platforms to add.
+For example, as a Paid Traffic Manager or Media Buyer, you'll be making all the decisions yourself:  how much to budget, which campaigns to run, which platforms to add.
 You will not be micromanaged!